 Yellow Bridge offers an animated image of each Chinese character in the correct stroke order.
 You can even adjust the speed and choose between simplified and traditional characters.
 There are many other resources here that will help you improve your writing!

 In the beginning, you should probably check the stroke order of each new character you learn in order to get used to writing in Chinese.
-Later when you feel more confident about your writing and make less mistakes, you can only look up the difficult characters.
+Later, when you feel more confident about your writing and make fewer mistakes, you only need to look up difficult characters.

-Writing Chinese characters and memorizing their stroke order is pure horror for most students.
-What could be more boring and dull than sitting at your desk for hours writing 我 wǒ (I) 100 times?
+What could be more boring and dull than sitting at your desk for hours writing 我 (wǒ) — I 100 times?

-Another great character game is offered by Chinese Writer App, which kind of works like Tetris.
-You need to write the character correctly before it reaches the ground, and you lose if too many characters get stacked up on each other!
+Another great character game, offered by Chinese Writer App, works a bit like Tetris.
+Write the character correctly before it reaches the ground.
+You lose if too many characters get stacked up on each other!
 The app can be downloaded for free and measures your progress continuously.

-You want to learn how to write in Chinese?
-Why don’t you try calligraphy?
 The tradition of Chinese calligraphy is as old as the characters themselves, with a teaching history of over 4,000 years!
-It’s beautiful art that is appreciated far beyond the borders of China.
-What better way to practice writing characters than by combining it with a cultural aspect?
+It’s a beautiful art that is appreciated far beyond the borders of China.
+What better way to practice writing characters than by in?

-Do know, however, that the right equipment is key for success.
+The right equipment is the key to success.
 The standard tools for calligraphy painting include a brush, ink stick, ink stone and paper.
-If you don’t want to invest in these tools, though, you can also go ahead and purchase special markers, like the fude brush pen from the Japanese stationary brand MUJI.
+If you don’t want to invest in these tools, though, you can also purchase special markers and brush pens.

 Then, get yourself a guide on how to write calligraphy.
 I have used the book “Chinese Calligraphy Made Easy: A Structured Course in Creating Beautiful Brush Lettering” for years and it’s a great addition to your Chinese-related books.